Dalton-G/Indeed-WS/README.md

 ## Capabilities
 - ✅ can bypass Cloudfare bot blocker
 - ✅ can automatically close pop-up windows
-- ✅ can export scarped result into an Excel
+- ✅ can export scraped result into an Excel
-- ✅ average scraping speed at 7-seconds/job
+- ✅ average scraping speed at 7s/job

 ## Requirements

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following:

 ```bash
 pip install selenium